-The Thunder-Run Full Day offers intrepid river runners a full day of Class V whitewater rafting, our most challenging trip.
+The Upper Kern Full Day Class V offers intrepid river runners a full day of Class IV-V whitewater rafting, our most challenging trip.

 Challenging Whitewater Rafting on the Kern River